 |Eye inflammation||Excessive blinking or squinting|

-There are quite several treatment choices, and the decision of your vet will usually rely on how many new hairs are involved and what equipment the veterinary facility has.
+There are several treatment choices, and your vet’s decision will usually rely on how many new hairs are involved and what equipment the veterinary facility has.
 General anesthesia is generally required.
-Every now and then, a somewhat cooperative dog may allow therapy with a local anesthetic, but this would be highly uncommon.
+Now and then, a somewhat cooperative dog may allow therapy with a local anesthetic, but this would be highly uncommon.

 |Surgery will thoroughly remove the hair.|